 Frances Deegan, the study’s first author and a researcher at Uppsala University’s Department of Earth Sciences, summarizes the findings.

 “Magma is formed in the mantle, and the composition of the mantle under Indonesia used to be only partly known.
-Having better knowledge of Earth’s mantle in this region enables us to make more reliable models for the chemical changes in magma when it breaks through the crust there, which is 20 to 30 kilometers thick, before an eruption.”
+Having better knowledge of Earth’s mantle in this region enables us to make more reliable models for the chemical changes in magma when it breaks through the crust there, which is 20 to 30 kilometers (12 to 19 miles) thick, before an eruption.”

 Magma reacts chemically with surrounding rock when it penetrates Earth’s crust before breaking out on the surface.
 It can therefore vary widely among volcanoes.
 To get a better grasp of the origin of volcanism in Indonesia, the researchers wanted to find out the composition of the “primary” magma, that is derived from the mantle itself.
 Since samples cannot be taken directly from the mantle, geologists studied minerals in lava recently ejected from four volcanoes: Merapi and Kelut in Java, and Agung and Batur in Bali.